aravezskinteeth/coteditor/README.md

 3. Go to the menu **CotEditor** > **Preferences**
 4. Select **Appearance**.
 5. Click on the `...` on the *Themes* section.
-6. Select `Import...` and browse to where you cloned this repo.
+6. Select `Import...` and browse to where you cloned/downloaded this repo or your favorite flavor.
 7. Go to the themes directory and select your flavour.

 ## 🙋 FAQ